-To identify, promote and develop effective and practical biofouling management strategies that will ensure shipping and other maritime industries can continue to underpin trade, security and economic development with minimal environmental impact.
-The Program is still being developed so please keep monitoring this site for its release.
+To identify, promote and develop effective and practical biofouling management strategies that will ensure shipping and other maritime industries can continue to underpin trade, security and economic development with minimal environmental impact

 The inaugural ANZPAC Workshop on Biofouling Management for Sustainable Shipping in 2013 was an outstanding international event that brought industry together with scientists and regulators, and this success was repeated with a second and third workshop in 2015 and 2017, respectively.
 The workshop is most similar in scope to the International Congress on Marine Corrosion and Fouling, and therefore held in alternate years to those events.
 It differs, however, in having a greater focus on practical issues facing the shipping sector in terms of regulatory compliance, efficiency of vessel performance, and other challenges posed by biofouling and its management.

-Oral presentations are by invitation only, and the invited speakers and their topics will be specifically selected to provide a global outlook on current biofouling management needs, requirements and practices, deficiencies in effectiveness and practicality, the global agenda and the development of national policy and planning priorities, and the status of research in better understanding impacts and developing innovative solutions.
+Oral presentations are by invitation only, and the invited speakers and their topics will be specifically selected to provide a global outlook on current biofouling management needs, requirements and practices (including regional/national perspectives), deficiencies in effectiveness and practicality, the global agenda and the development of national policy and planning priorities, and the status of research in better understanding impacts and developing innovative solutions.

 Specific goals of the workshop are to:

 - Explore the current and future maritime landscape as it relates to recent and proposed regulations, standard development and implementation, including uptake of the IMO Biofouling Guidelines;

 - Identify where the knowledge and policy gaps are that are hindering the implementation of effective biofouling management strategies and standards

 The themes for the 2019 workshop will include: regulations & requirements (biosecurity/antifouling), regional and organisation perspectives on marine bioinvasions, biofouling & vessel efficiency, biofouling management, in-water cleaning (methods & management), invasive & non-indigenous species risks, and domestic & small vessels (risks and management).